Miklós Szócska

-Early life and education
+Miklós Szócska (born 1960 in Budapest) is a Hungarian physician, academic, and politician.
+He served as Hungary's Minister of State for Health from 2010-2014 and was nominated for the World Health Organization Director-General position by the Hungarian government in 2016.
+Szócska currently serves as the director of the Health Services Management Training Centre at Semmelweis University.
+He is also a senior fellow at the Mossavar-Rahmani Center For Business and Government at the Harvard Kennedy School and a board member of the European Health Forum Gastein.

+Education

-Szócska's parents were paediatricians belonging to the medical generation fighting back tuberculosis (Morbus Hungaricus) in Hungary.
-Szócska graduated at the Semmelweis University (SU) of Medicine in 1989.
-He holds a Master of Public Administration degree from the John F. Kennedy School of Government at Harvard University (1998), and a Ph.D. from the Semmelweis University in the field of change management (2003).
+Szócska graduated from the Semmelweis University School of Medicine in 1989.
+He also attained a Master of Public Administration from the Harvard Kennedy School in 1998 and a Ph.D. in change management from Semmelweis University in 2003.

 Career

 Szócska's interest in the management of health services and organisations emerged in the late 1980s - when he served as a student president elected from the opposition - before the Hungarian regime change.
 After his graduation at the Semmelweis University he and his colleagues initiated the creation of the Health Services Management Training Centre (HSMTC), supported by the World Bank.
 Between 1992 and 1993 was member of the Supervisory Board - National Health Insurance Fund Administration elected by the Hungarian National Assembly.
 The Board was responsible for overseeing NHIFA, the single payer of the Hungarian health insurance system.

 Between 1995 and 2000 Szócska served as the deputy director and in 2000 he was appointed to be the director of the Centre.
 HSMTC was the regional partner institute of the World Bank Institute for the Flagship program (with app.
 1200 participants from 41 countries) focusing on health reforms, financing, AIDS and tuberculosis in Europe, Central Asia, Asia and Africa.

 Between 2010 and 2014, Szócska served a full electoral term as the Minister of State for Health of the Hungarian Government.
 He initiated and contributed to the introduction and implementation of a set of public health regulations including full ban on smoking in all closed public places, the decrease of trans-fatty acids content of foodstuffs, introduction of HPV vaccination for adolescent girls, and the introduction of public health product tax (PHPT) on food and beverages with added salt and sugar content.
 In 2013 WHO awarded the government for the anti-smoking actions and Hungary jumped to the 11th place from the 27th on the Tobacco Scale Control Index.
 Additionally, during his time as Minister of State for Health, a pilot for strengthening primary care in disadvantaged regions, targeting the Roma minority, children, the elderly and marginalised people was initiated.
 The pharmaceutical policy of innovative payment schemes, taxing, competitive bidding radically decreased pharma expenditure of health insurance and citizens, making therapies more accessible in times of economic crisis.